There it was under the Christmas tree.

-I have not carried one for years but when I was a kid, a pocketknife was an essential.
+I have not carried one for years but when I was a kid, a knife was a prerequisite for manhood.

 All my friends had one and we took them everywhere.
 We carried them to church, to school and to the playground.

 The thing about carrying a knife was figuring out what to do with it.

 Sometimes that was a challenge.

 You could always whittle a stick – but that got boring.
 You could etch your initials into your school desk – but that crime came with its own evidence.
 You could carve a declaration of love into a tree – but that required hasty edits.